-For my TCB Summer Series, I’ve got Andrea today from Train to Crazy.
+For my TCL Summer Series, I’ve got Andrea today from Train to Crazy.
 This girl can sew!
 She even has her own patterns!
 She’s going to teach us how to make a maxi skirt!
 Don’t we love maxi skirts?
-Links to her store and site are below.
 If you like sewing ideas, don’t miss this DIY Chapstick Key Ring Holder or how to make a swim suit cover up from a 5X mens t-shirt.

 A knit maxi skirt is perfect for almost all weather but I love wearing them in the summer.
 I really love this style of maxi skirt because it is much more flattering than a rectangular maxi.
 If you can sew a straight line, you can draft your own pattern and sew this skirt.
 This tutorial will teach you How to Make a Maxi Skirt with a little bit of drape and flow without having too much fabric hanging off your hips.